Time-dependent black hole lensing from ringdown quasinormal mode: Background, Perturbation, and Observers

 Because the perturbation is axisymmetric, we may, without loss of generality, take \(\theta_o=\pi/2\) for most calculations.
 At zeroth order in \(\varepsilon\) the conserved energy \(E=-p_t\) and angular momentum \(L=p_\phi\) of the photon in the Schwarzschild background Eq. \eqref{1} satisfy

 so that \(b\) reduces to the usual ratio \(L/E\) in the asymptotically flat region.
-In later sections, we shall describe deflection through a two-dimensional vector \(\boldsymbol{\alpha}(b,t_o)\) defined on the screen; its weak- and strong-field forms follow from the master relation introduced in Eq. \eqref{1} of Sec. \ref{sec3}.
+In later sections, we shall describe deflection through a two-dimensional vector \(\boldsymbol{\alpha}(b,t_o)\) defined on the screen; its weak- and strong-field limits follow from the line-of-sight Born representation derived in Sec. \ref{sec3}.

 We now address gauge issues at first order in \(\varepsilon\).
 A linearized diffeomorphism generated by a vector field \(\xi^\mu=\mathcal{O}(\varepsilon)\) acts on the metric perturbation as

 and on tensorial quantities derived from \(h_{\mu\nu}\) accordingly.
 We implement two safeguards to ensure that screen observables built from Eq. \eqref{12} are gauge-independent at \(\mathcal{O}(\varepsilon)\).
 First, all dynamical content of the even-parity perturbation is encoded in the Zerilli gauge-invariant master field \(\Psi_Z\) of Eqs. \eqref{5}-\eqref{7}, and the reconstruction used in Appendix \ref{appA} expresses \(p^{\hat{a}}\) corrections in terms of \(\Psi_Z\) and its derivatives only.
 Second, the tetrad is fixed operationally by the normalization and orthogonality conditions in Eq. \eqref{9} at the physical observer event \(x_o^\mu\).
 With these choices, any change induced by Eq. \eqref{14} in the local frame is a pure \(\mathcal{O}(\varepsilon)\) Lorentz transformation that leaves \((X,Y)\) invariant at that order.
 Concretely, one finds that the gauge variation of the screen map is a boundary term proportional to \(\xi^\mu\) evaluated at \(r_o\), and our asymptotic conditions impose \(\xi^\mu=\mathcal{O}(1/r_o)\), hence